crazyguitar/aws-efa-examples/README.md

 ### Coroutine

 The [coro](src/coro) example demonstrates event-driven programming using C++20 coroutines.
-To understand this implementation, start with the [event loop](src/coro/include/coro.h) to see how coroutines are scheduled.
+To understand this implementation, you can start with the [event loop](src/coro/include/coro.h) to see how coroutines are scheduled.

-The event loop has three key components:
+You can observe that the event loop has three key components:
 - **Selector**: Queries I/O readiness (read/write events)
 - **Schedule queue**: Holds coroutines waiting for events
 - **Ready queue**: Contains coroutines ready for execution